 These dogs are real individuals, and what works for one individual may not work for another.
 But that is all part of the fun of owning a dog with such a big personality!

 Gerberian Shepsky Grooming

-Though these dogs have double coats, they actually only shed moderately compared to other dog breeds.
+Though these dogs have double coats, they only shed moderately compared to other dog breeds.
 You will not need to vacuum your house much more with this dog than you would if you didn’t have a dog!
 However, it is important to brush both coats thoroughly at least twice a week to ensure that dead fur does not accumulate in their coats.

-And, giving them a bath at least once a fortnight with a canine shampoo is a very good idea.
+And, bathing them at least once a fortnight with a canine shampoo is a very good idea.
 As mentioned above, this is a dog breed that can sometimes suffer from eczema, so you can always grab a medicated shampoo from the pet store or your vet if necessary and this will clear this up for them.
 If the dog’s coats are not looked after, then they can become quite unruly.

 You can always ask a professional dog groomer to care for your German Shepsky’s coat if you want to keep it extra neat.
 If the dog’s ear hair starts to get longer, it is important to trim it so that you preserve the classic pointed shape and style of these ears.

 Because these are very active dogs, you will not usually need to trim their nails.
 Their nails will get worn down as they walk and run about.
-As the dog gets older, they may become less active and you may need to keep an eye on their nails to see if they need a little more trimming.
+As the dog gets older, they may become less active, and you may need to keep an eye on their nails to see if they need a little more trimming.

 Another aspect of dog grooming that needs to be attended to with the German Shepsky involves their ears.
-German Shepskies’ distinctively shaped ears tend to accumulate more wax than the ears of other dogs do.
+German Shepskies’ distinctively shaped ears tend to accumulate more wax than the ears of other dogs does.
 As a result, you will need to invest in some ear cleaning implements for your dog.